eesmer/Mastering-SambaActiveDirectory/Mastering-SambaActiveDirectory-ENG.md

 While these files perform a similar function to the NTDS.dit file in Windows Active Directory, they use a different format and structure. <br>
 <br>
 SambaAD stores data in the LDB format, and the data is managed through an LDAP-like structure. <br>
-This means that while Samba offers an open-source alternative to Microsoft Active Directory, it also provides flexibility in how its database structure is managed.
+This means that while Samba offers an open-source alternative to Microsoft Active Directory, it also provides flexibility in how its database structure is managed. <br>

+## Chapter-4: Samba Active Directory Database Structure
+- ### sam.ldb
+In Samba AD, this is the main database where users, groups, computers, and other directory objects are stored.
+It serves as the core file where AD objects and directory information are maintained. <br>
+It corresponds to the NTDS.dit file in Microsoft Active Directory <br>
+It is typically located in the directory /var/lib/samba/private/sam.ldb <br>

+- ### secrets.ldb
+This database stores the passwords used by Samba, particularly Kerberos keys and sensitive data related to other security information. <br>
+It also holds machine account passwords and the security relationships of Active Directory Domain Controller servers.
+This file is crucial for ensuring secure communication between DCs. <br>